SugarF0x/nuxt-3-yandex-cloud-spa-template/README.md

 4. Instantiate terraform `yarn terraform apply`
 5. Run dev `yarn dev`

 This will create your stack you defined in `/env`.
-Consider it production, though I would recommend having different sets of `.env` files for actual production and development
+Consider it staging, a different stack is recommended for production

 ## Deployment